Islandora/islandora_xacml_editor/README.md

 ![image](https://cloud.githubusercontent.com/assets/2371345/9816201/d7e9a1e6-5871-11e5-90a0-51381eaf8fcb.png)

+### Drush

+Apply XACML policy to target object.
+For example:
+Apply policy.xml to \'islandora:57\' and use traversal to target child objects. drush -v --user=1 islandora_xacml_editor_apply_policy --policy=/tmp/policy.xml --pid=islandora:57 --traversal

+To force all child objects to inherit target object\'s XACML policy configuration.
+For example:
+Enforce policy inheritance to all immediate children of \'islandora:root\' object. drush -v --user=1 islandora_xacml_editor_force_policy_inheritance --pid=islandora:root --shallow_traversal

+The PID of the parent object.
+Must have a \'POLICY\' datastream.

+Optional.
+If the target object is a collection, use shallow traversal to target only the immediate children.
+Disabled by default

 ### Notes

 The XACML editor hooks into ingesting through the interface.
 When a child is added through the interface, the parent's POLICY will be applied if one exists.